Joy-liningqiao/CS188-Intro-to-AI/ReadMe.md

 # Projects for CS 188 - Introduction to AI @ Berkeley
+Learnt on AI concepts by implementing them for pacman.
+Below is the overview of the concepts
 ## Project 1 - Search Algorithms
 - DFS
 - BFS